EASY TO MAKE MUSHY PEAS RECIPE WITH SPLIT PEAS

 Split Peas Are Good For You

-If you experience issues with getting enough iron and suffer from iron-deficiency anemia, adding split peas to your diet can help increase your ferritin levels.
+If you experience issues with getting enough iron and suffer from iron deficiency anemia, adding split peas to your diet can help increase your ferritin levels.

 It is a condition I have faced challenges in trying to manage, as I eat mostly a plant-based diet and minimal amounts of meat.